Jupiter Sunrise -

 Although the album may be front loaded

-with some of the bands best work, its clear that the last half of the
+with some of the bands best work, it’s clear that the last half of the

 album goes off in a little bit of a different direction to avoid an excess